Not Afraid: Synopsis

-The music video opens with a scene in which Eminem stands on the rooftop of the Manhattan Municipal Building in New York, saying the introductory lyrics.
+The music video opens with a scene in which Eminem stands on the rooftop of the Manhattan Municipal Building in New York City, saying the introductory lyrics.
 The video cuts between scenes where he raps on the rooftop and another scene where Eminem is trapped inside a dark basement.
 Eminem moves closer towards the edge of the building until he leaves to go downstairs as the chorus begins.
 He starts walking down Market Street in Newark and jaywalks across the street, avoiding vehicles that pass by.
 Eminem sees distorted reflections of himself on the window of a car; he continues on, only to be surrounded by a series of mirrors.
 Confused, Eminem tries to escape, and towards the end of the second chorus, he breaks through a mirror to find himself in the middle of the street.
 Interspersing scenes show Eminem as he tries to break out of the basement.
 As the camera zooms out, the viewers see him on the edge of a destroyed street while a subway tunnel can be seen below the road.

 Eminem then jumps off the edge and makes a steep dive, but flies straight up again; his speedy flight down Market Street causes sonic booms on vehicles nearby.
-Eventually, Eminem flies up, back to the rooftop of the Manhattan Municipal Building, in New York City, where the video began.
+Eventually, Eminem flies up, back to the rooftop of the Manhattan Municipal Building, where the video began.